MolSSI-Education/python-package-best-practices/_episodes/02-structure.md

 Show that importing the module works from anywhere on the system, as long as you are in the right environment.

+Optional dependencies can be installed as well with `pip install -e .[docs,tests]

 ## Style Guides